grufkork/touchosc-dj/README.md

 ## Etcetera

 TouchOSC costs on mobile but is free on desktop, so you can design layouts on your PC and then copy them over to your mobile device.

+The architecture is all over the place.
+Most of the intelligence is in TouchOSC, but I just just put it where it was most convenient.
+The encoders don't work as jogs out of the box as you need some trickery to get a delta value out of them.